aligator/OctoPrint-FilamentManager/README.md

 * Apply temperature offsets assigned to spools
 * Import & export of your spool inventory
 * Support for PostgreSQL (>=9.5) as common database for multiple OctoPrint instances
+* Support for MariaDB (Note: tested only MariaDB.
+MySQL not tested but it may work also)
 ## Setup

 1. Install this plugin via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)